curl/everything-curl/libcurl-drive-multi-socket.md

 the sockets.
-This callback will be called multiple times if there are multiple sockets to wait for, and it will be called again when the status changes and perhaps you should switch from waiting for a writable socket to instead wait for it to become redable.
+This callback will be called multiple times if there are multiple sockets to wait for, and it will be called again when the status changes and perhaps you should switch from waiting for a writable socket to instead wait for it to become readable.

 When one of the sockets that the application is monitoring on libcurl's behalf registers that it becomes readable or writable, as requested, you tell libcurl